Quantum set theory: quantum conditionals and order of observable: Order relations on quantum reals

 The rest of the assertions follow similarly. \eproof

-Note that $P^{Y,X}_{\psi}(X\le Y)=1$ means that the outcome of the $X$-measurement is less than or equal to the outcome of the $Y$-measurement with probability 1 in a successive $(Y,X)$-measurement, or equivalently, that the outcome of the $X$-measurement is always greater than the outcome of the $Y$-measurement, \ie, $P^{Y,X}_{\psi}(X>Y)=0$ holds.
-Similarly, $P^{X,Y}_{\psi}(X\le Y)=1$ means that the outcome of the $Y$-measurement is greater than or equal to the outcome of the $X$ measurement in a successive $(X,Y)$-measurement with probability 1, or equivalently, that the outcome of the $X$-measurement is always greater than the outcome of the $Y$-measurement, \ie, $P^{X,Y}_{\psi}(X>Y)=0$ holds.
+Note that $P^{Y,X}_{\psi}(X\le Y)=1$ means that the outcome of the $X$-measurement is less than or equal to the outcome of the $Y$-measurement with probability 1 in a successive $(Y,X)$-measurement.
+Similarly, $P^{X,Y}_{\psi}(X\le Y)=1$ means that the outcome of the $Y$-measurement is greater than or equal to the outcome of the $X$ measurement in a successive $(X,Y)$-measurement with probability 1.

+Thus, we have completely characterized the experimental meanings of the order relations for the internal reals derived from each choice of the conditional operation in terms of joint probability obtained by the successive projective measurements of two arbitrary observables.
+It is clearly shown that those operations reveal their individual features with symmetry between the Sasaki conditional and the contrapositive Sasaki conditionals with respect to the order of measurement, in contrast to the prevailing view that favors the Sasaki conditional.
+Moreover, the relevance conditional has meaning as a conjunction of both the Sasaki conditional and the contrapositive Sasaki conditional, and achieves self-symmetry, which would be preferable to the other two in some contexts.